 pulling the sled it must be pulled in the direction that it was set up to go.
 No

-17. The Hook Person shall determine if tractor has achieved it’s full pulling
+19. The Hook Person or flag person(s) shall determine if tractor has achieved

-grievances must be filed with a Pulling Committee member after the pull.
+grievances must be filed with a Pulling Committee member or club officer after

-19. No coaching at anytime unless a junior event or a mechanical
+21. No coaching at anytime unless a rookie driver or a mechanical breakdown.

 membership may result.
 The Board of Directors will make the final